Worakow1138/RobotOil/README.md

 With this enhancement, you'll never have to explicitly call another Sleep or Wait For...
 Keyword in your test cases again!

 #### Text Parsing using JQuery or JavaScript
-Most Smart Keywords also include the ability to locate elements based on their element tag and thier inner text.
+Most Smart Keywords also include the ability to locate elements based on their element tag and their inner text.
 In our same `Click Test` example from before, let's first change all our Click Elements to Smart Clicks

     Click Test